EU Common Security and Defence Policy (CSDP)

 Operationally, European cooperation allows tasks, responsibilities, capabilities and the financial burden to be shared more fairly between the EU and its Member States.
 Much progress has been made with optimising the joint use of military and civilian resources and improving cost effectiveness.
 These innovations mainly concern crisis management structures and procedures, capacity-building and strengthening partnerships with other bodies involved in crisis management.
 Efforts made within the CSDP framework have also had the effect of bringing the European armed forces closer together (on standards, equipment and training) in a successful bid for interoperability.

 Slovakia is represented in EU missions and operations.
-Our military and civilian experts have participated in: EUFOR Althea in Bosnia and Herzegovina, EUPOL Afghanistan, EUMMM Georgia, EULEX Kosovo, EUBAM Moldova nad Ukraine and EUPOL COPPS in Palestinian territoties.
+Our military and civilian experts have participated in: EUAM Ukraine, EUFOR Althea in Bosnia and Herzegovina, EUPOL Afghanistan, EUMM Georgia, EULEX Kosovo, EUBAM Moldova and Ukraine, EUPOL COPPS in Palestinian territories, and EUTM in Mali.

 Slovak membership of the North Atlantic Treaty Organization (NATO) is a determining factor of our external security ensuring the necessary external stability for the implementation of the priority tasks of social and economic development of the country.
 NATO represents a main pillar of Slovakia’s security.